whitelunarium/pages_fork/hacks/plagiarism/B-introduction_why_gain-attention.md

 ---
 layout: post
-title: Why Source?
-The Power and Peril of Words
+title: Introduction -- Why Source?
 author: John Mortensen
 permalink: /plagiarism/gain-attention
 breadcrumb: True
 ---

-## The Power of Memorable Words
+## The Power and Peril of Words

 Literature has shaped culture and society through memorable phrases that continue to resonate today.
 For example, `"It was the best of times, it was the worst of times"` captures the contrasts of life in a way that still feels relevant.
 Another famous phrase, `"Romeo, Romeo, wherefore art thou Romeo?"` has been quoted in countless settings as a symbol of love and longing.
 Likewise, in film and popular culture, lines such as `"Frankly, my dear, I don't give a damn"` are recognized across generations.